N-3-Robotics/FTC_ROBOT_CONTROLLER/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 * Sensor class names are constructed as:    Sensor - Company - Type
 * Robot class names are constructed as:     Robot - Mode - Action - OpModetype
-* Concept class names are constructed as:   Concept - Topic - OpModetype

 Once you are familiar with the range of samples available, you can choose one to be the basis for your own robot.
 In all cases, the desired sample(s) needs to be copied into